-Siberian huskies are beautiful, hard-working dogs famous for their role in sled dog racing.
-The husky breed originated with the Chukchi tribe in Siberia, who bred them to have high energy levels and endurance to pull heavy loads in bitter cold environments.
-Huskies are loyal companions and playful pups with high levels of intelligence.
+Siberian huskies are beautiful, hard-working dogs famous for their role in sled racing.
+The husky breed originated with the Chukchi tribe in Siberia, who bred them to have high energy and endurance to pull heavy loads in the bitter cold.
+Huskies are loyal companions and intelligent, playful pups.

 These wolf-like dogs make fun pets, but they are also mischievous escape artists that can be quite the handful for inexperienced owners.
-With such unique personalities, finding the perfect name for your husky can be difficult—but we’ve collected a bunch of awesome names to help you along the way!
-Keep reading to find the perfect husky dog name for your amazing dog!
+Finding the perfect name for your husky can be difficult—but we’ve collected a bunch of awesome names to help you along the way!
+Keep reading to find the perfect husky name for your amazing dog!

 Huskies are unique because they are one of the few dog breeds that still look like wolves.
 Here are 12 wolf-like names that can help to honor your husky’s wild ancestry:

-- Beowulf: Beowulf is an Old English epic hero who faces all kinds of dangers and adventures and even slays a dragon!
+- Beowulf: Beowulf is an Old English epic hero who even slays a dragon!

 - Fang: This name sounds fearsome!
 You could also use it to reference Jack London’s famous novel, White Fang, a story about a wild wolfdog.